 Bell Food Group, headquartered in Switzerland (CH), is a leading player in the European food industry, specialising in the production of high-quality meat and convenience products.
-Founded in 1869, the company has evolved significantly, establishing a strong presence in key operational regions across Switzerland, Germany, and other parts of Europe.
+Founded in 1869, the company has evolved significantly, establishing a strong presence across various operational regions, including Switzerland, Germany, and France.
 With a diverse portfolio that includes fresh and processed meat, ready-to-eat meals, and vegetarian options, Bell Food Group stands out for its commitment to quality and sustainability.
-The company is renowned for its innovative approach to food production, ensuring that its products meet the highest standards of taste and safety.
-As a prominent market leader, Bell Food Group has achieved notable milestones, including strategic acquisitions and a focus on sustainable practices, solidifying its reputation as a trusted provider in the food sector.
+The company has achieved notable milestones, such as expanding its product range to cater to changing consumer preferences.
+Recognised for its innovation and market leadership, Bell Food Group continues to set industry standards while prioritising food safety and environmental responsibility.

 How does Bell Food's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.